Yusuprozimemet/Yusuprozimemet/README.md

 - **Practice Notes (Language Learning App):** [🔗 PracticeNotes](https://practicenl.onrender.com)
 - **My Blog:** [🔗 Myblog](https://myblog-lax8.onrender.com/)
+- **AlgoTradingKLMY (Trading App):** [🔗 AlgoTradingKLMY](https://algotradingklmy.onrender.com) *(Work in progress)*

+## 🔍 Chrome Extension

+- **DailyWord:** A Chrome extension that helps users build their vocabulary with daily word notifications, a word-saving context menu, and support for multiple languages.
+Each day, the extension displays a new word with a sample sentence and allows users to save selected words directly from any webpage.
+  - **Features**:
+    - **Daily Notifications** at 9 AM and 6 PM to introduce new words.
+    - **Context Menu** option to save selected words directly from web pages.
+    - **Multi-language Support** for pronunciation.
+  - **Repository:** [🔗 DailyWord Extension](https://github.com/Yusuprozimemet/DailyWord) (Example link - update with actual repo link)

 ## 📜 Publication
 - **Title:** NAD Metabolism and Proteomic Profile in a Yeast Model Expressing a Neurotoxic polyQ Protein: Effect of Phenolics from Extra-virgin Olive Oil